Skip to main content

 Partition leadershipRequiredNot required (leaderless data path)

-Data pathBrokers write and serve dataBrokers batch and upload to storage
+Data pathBrokers write and serve dataBrokers batch data and write to object storage

 RebalancingRequired when scaling brokersNot required

-Segment formatOrdered files per partitionUnordered objects tracked via metadata
+Segment formatOrdered files per partitionObjects tracked via metadata

 Compacted topicsSupportedNot supported